 “People rarely buy features, they sometimes by benefits, people always buy emotion”

 For me, copywriting has always been about relationships.
-This begins with a good understanding of an audiences needs and what they MOST WANT as their desired result or interacting with api or your products and services.
+This begins with a good understanding of the needs of an audience and what they MOST WANT as their desired result or interacting with api or your products and services.

 “Copy is a direct conversation with the consumer” – Shirley Polykoff.